tommorris/offlineapps/README.md

 ## Principles
 * Computers should manage state not humans
 * No fuss: no complex configuration
-* Railway tunnels and aeroplanes exist.
+* Railway tunnels and aeroplanes exist; sometimes you are in countries where you don't have data.
 You should still be able to do things when you don't have a connection.

 ## The List